Death Care

 This is a text area

-Critical Info launch - Apr 2025
+Critical Info launch - 2025

 The Critical Info enterprise is dedicated to end-of-life planning and management.
 It empowers people to document their wishes, store important personal details, and communicate legacy messages, with the option to utilise text, audio, and video as needed.
 Catherine Ashton is the founder.
 She was inspired to establish Critical Info when she experienced the difficulties faced at the sudden death of a friend who hadn't carried out these important activities.